 - Slurred speech

-After repeated use of exogenous opioids, our bodies produce less of them naturally.
-As a result addicts begin to crave ever greater quantites of synthetic opioids, leading to intense physical and psychological pain upon withdrawal.
+After repeated use of exogenous opioids, our bodies begin to produce less of them naturally.
+As a result, people dependent on them begin to crave for an increased quantity of synthetic opioids, leading to intense physical and psychological pain upon withdrawal.
 Fortunately, the brain’s natural reward systems begin to normalize with proper opioid addiction treatment, and hence, addiction to opioids can be treated with professional guidance.